martinkearn/Content/Blogs/Localising QnAMaker for multiple languages.md

 The approach used in this article advocates a single QnAMaker Kb which is in your customer's main language.
 Often, this is English and for the purposes of this article, we'll say that English is the main language but French, Spanish and German language support is also required.

-Using multiple KB's is a valid approach but here are some reason I found for not taking that approach...
+Using multiple KB's is a valid approach but here are some reason I found for not taking that approach.

 **Maintenance**: QnAMaker can contain up to 2999 knowledge bases, each of which can have up to 25,000 characters of answer text.
 This is a significant corpus of content and maintaining this across multiple languages is a time consuming human effort, especially if content is regularly updated.

-**Cost**: QnAMaker has a cost associated with it and supporting one language will be cheaper than supporting more than one.
+**Cost**: QnAMaker has a cost associated with it, therefore the fewer knowledge bases will be more cost effective.

-**Code Complexity**: If you have multiple QnA Kb's for different languages, your bot/application must contain logic to know which Kb to call for answers and it must also store multiple keys and Kb ID's
+**Code Complexity**: If you have multiple QnA Kb's for different languages, your application must contain logic to know which Kb to call for answers and it must also store multiple keys and Kb ID's

 All of the above issues can be mitigated by having a single QnA Kb in your main language.